Scott Trust Limited

 The Scott Trust Limited is the British limited company that owns Guardian Media Group and thus The Guardian as well as various other media businesses in the UK.
-It was created to acquire The Guardian in 1936, and reorganised as a limited company in 2008.
+It was created as a trust to acquire The Guardian in 1936, and reorganised as a limited company in 2008.

 The company is responsible for appointing the editor of The Guardian (and those of the group's other main newspapers) but, apart from enjoining them to continue the paper's editorial policy on "the same lines and in the same spirit as heretofore", it has a policy of not interfering in their decisions.
 The arrangement tends to give editors a long tenure: for example, the last incumbent, Alan Rusbridger, held the position from 1995 until 2015.

 The current chairman of the Scott Trust Board is Ole Jacob Sunde, who replaced Alex Graham in 2021.
-Others on the eleven member board include the current editor-in-chief Katharine Viner, Guardian legal affairs correspondent Haroon Siddique who is the journalist director of the board, and one member of the Scott family.
+Others on the eleven-member board include the current editor-in-chief Katharine Viner, Guardian legal affairs correspondent Haroon Siddique who is the journalist director of the board, and one member of the Scott family.

 The Scott Trust is a limited partner in GMG Ventures LP, founded in 2017, according to the GMG 2018 annual report, "this £42m venture capital fund is designed to contribute financial returns and to support GMG’s strategy by investing in early stage businesses focused on developing the next generation of media technology".